FrederikBjorn/frederikbjorn.com/content/guides/working-with-google-resonance-in-fmod-the-fireplace/index.md

 ---
-description: The first blog post
+description:
-summary: An explanation of important parameters and general use of google resonance in FMOD.
+summary: An explanation of important parameters and general use of Google Resonance in FMOD.
+Main focus in the fireplace.
-title: Working with Google resonance in FMOD - The Fireplace
+title:
 date: 2020-10-18
 tags:
   - blog